- Jeans are a casual wardrobe essential

 - Depending on your body shape, the right-cut denim jacket is great worn over a summer dress as an alternative to a cardigan

 Many stylists disagree about distressed jeans over 40 and denim skirts.
 Here they even disagree whether distressed jeans and/or denim skirts are a no-no to begin with, or just for a certain age.
-A main argument against denim skirts is their stiffness.
+A main argument against wearing denim skirts is their stiffness.
 I agree that they may be stiff depending on the weight of the fabric, but I disagree that stiffness means a bad style/look.

-My rules are
+General rules are

 - Whether denim skirts look great or not on a women of any age depends on her style, her body shape, the skirt’s cut and how she styles it.
 A tailored cut straight along the tights, dark, above the knee denim skirt, for instance, looks great on me.
 It gives me some curves because the fabric is stiff!
 The cut fits my sleek style.